rachsmithcodes/rachsmith.com/src/content/notes/the-tech-setup-for-this-blog-ghost-gatsby.md

 ---
-title: 'The Tech setup for this blog - Ghost + Gatsby'
+title: The Tech setup for this blog - Ghost + Gatsby
 slug: the-tech-setup-for-this-blog-ghost-gatsby
-added: 2021-02-21 20:55
+added: 2021-02-21T10:55:00.000Z
-updated: 2021-11-22 17:00
+updated: 2021-11-22T07:00:00.000Z
-tags: [development]
+excerpt: >-
-excerpt: The best way to procrastinate on writing for your new blog is to deliberate over choosing the tech stack for your new blog.
+  The best way to procrastinate on writing for your new blog is to deliberate over choosing the tech stack for your new blog.
 publish: true
+tags:
+  - development
 ---

 **Update:** The stack for this blog has changed a little.
 It no longer uses Ghost to store the content.
 The content is now stored within the Gatsby `src`.
 [Read more here](/10000-gatsby-develops-later/).